Entropy solutions to macroscopic IPM: Introduction

 \subsection{Further questions}

-Besides the question of uniqueness of the found entropy solution, our work opens the door to many other questions with various levels of difficulty, such as improving the regularity of the solutions, considering initial interfaces (non analytical or non graphical, as for example in \cite{Castro_Faraco_Mengual_2}) or other densities as initial data as well.
-It would be interesting to see wether the JKO scheme does converge rigorously or what happens in the case of different mobilities \cite{Mengual,otto1999}.
-On a more general level, there might be other selection criteria, for example based on surface tension \cite{surface_tension} or on vanishing diffusion \cite{MenonOtto}.
+Besides the question of uniqueness of the found entropy solution, our work opens the door to many other questions with various levels of difficulty, such as improving the regularity of the solutions, considering initial interfaces (not being analytical or not being a graph, as for example in \cite{Castro_Faraco_Mengual_2}) or other densities as initial data as well.
+It would be interesting to see whether the JKO scheme does converge rigorously or what happens in the case of different mobilities \cite{Mengual,otto1999}.
+On a more general level, there might be other selection criteria for IPM, for example based on surface tension \cite{surface_tension} or on vanishing diffusion \cite{menon_otto_2005,MenonOtto}.
+Finally, we emphasize that our selection criterion ultimately is tailored to the gradient flow structure of IPM, and for other equations the reasoning necessarily must be different.
 In any case, we hope our work encourages the research on finding a deterministic coarse grained evolution in presence of instabilities.